 Boefjes

 This module has several entry points discussed below, but let us first consider the prerequisites and scope.
-If you already have running setup and want to learn where each bit of functionality goes, read the following page:
+If you already have a running setup and want to learn where each bit of functionality goes, read the following page:

 Developing Openkat Plugins